binyisu/PVEL-AD/README.md

 # Solar cell EL image defect detection

 # News
-[2021-11-23]: A Codalab Competition will be hold, you can submit you result in https://codalab.lisn.upsaclay.fr/competitions/323?secret_key=b3101059-87ad-4092-b528-b87937e1583a.
+[2021-11-23]: A Codalab test platform is being built, then you can submit you result in https://codalab.lisn.upsaclay.fr/competitions/323?secret_key=b3101059-87ad-4092-b528-b87937e1583a.

 [2021-10-10]: PVEL-AD dataset is coming soon!
 Please be patient.

 **2021 Dataset Access Instructions**

-We build a Photovoltaic Electroluminescence Anomaly Detection dataset (PVEL-AD ) for solar cell, which contains 36,524 near-infrared images with various internal defects and heterogeneous background.
+We build a Photovoltaic Electroluminescence Anomaly Detection dataset (PVEL-AD ) for solar cell, which contains 36,543 near-infrared images with various internal defects and heterogeneous background.
 This dataset contains anomaly-free images and anomalous images with 10 different categories such as crack (line and star), finger interruption, black core, misalignment, thick line, scratch, fragment, corner, and material defect.
-Moreover, 36,825 ground truth bounding boxes are provided for 8 types of defects.
+Moreover, 37,380 ground truth bounding boxes are provided for 8 types of defects.

 The **PVELAD-2021 Datasets Request Form** is available here.